 Section 5050.
-Performance Deposit Requirements. (a) Applications for Qualified Private Activity Bonds shall include evidence of a performance deposit equal to one-half of one percent (.5%) of the Allocation requested, not to exceed \$100,000 made payable to the
+Performance Deposit Requirements. (a) Applications for Qualified Private Activity Bonds shall include evidence of a performance deposit equal to one-half of one percent (.5%) of the Allocation requested, not to exceed \$100,000 made payable to the Applicant, except that for Qualified Residential Rental Projects, an Applicant shall provide the evidence of a performance deposit within 20 calendar days following an award of an Allocation.

-Applicant.
-Such evidence may include, but is not limited to a copy of a check, a letter of credit from a Commercial Bank with an A category or higher credit rating naming CDLAC as the beneficiary, certified funds or in the case where the Application is for a Single Family Housing Program, a copy of a general ledger statement evidencing that funds have been reserved for this purpose, and a fully executed Performance Deposit Certification that certifies the required deposit has been made and is being held by the Applicant on the behalf of the Committee.
+Applicant.Such evidence may include, but is not limited to a copy of a check, a letter of credit from a Commercial Bank with an A category or higher credit rating naming CDLAC as the beneficiary, certified funds or in the case where the Application is for a Single Family Housing Program, a copy of a general ledger statement evidencing that funds have been reserved for this purpose, and a fully executed Performance Deposit Certification that certifies the required deposit has been made and is being held by the Applicant on the behalf of the Committee.